certtools/intelmq-tutorial/lesson-4.md

-# Lesson 4: Custom BOTS
+# Lesson 4: Advanced topics for IntelMQ developers - custom BOTS

-How to develop new bots for intelMQ is descrubed [here](https://intelmq.readthedocs.io/en/latest/Developers-Guide/#bot-developer-guide)
+How to develop new bots for intelMQ is described [here](https://intelmq.readthedocs.io/en/latest/Developers-Guide/#bot-developer-guide)

+## Motivation

-The installation of these 'custom' bots can be troublesome as one must modify and add several files.
-The evolution of these bots can involve adding or removing parameters.
+However, the installation of these custom bots can be troublesome as one must modify and add several config files.
+Whenever bots get changes, the evolution of these bots can mean further adding or removing additional parameters.
 In such cases the configurations needs be adapted, or the bot may not run.

-The repository [IntelMQ Tools](https://github.com/jhemp/intelmq-tools) provides a samll tool set to verify and update configurations and also to add or remove such custom bots.
+To ease this effort, the tools residing in the repository [IntelMQ Tools](https://github.com/jhemp/intelmq-tools) provide functionality to verify and update configurations and also to add or remove such custom bots.

+In short: they make your life easier as an IntelMQ bot developer.

 # Installation